manuelJung/redux-ruleset/docs/basicConcepts/dispatching_actions.md

 ## Dispatching actions

 Dispatching actions is only possible within a rule consequence and can be done by several ways.
-When you return an action it will be dispatched automtically.
+When you return an action it will be dispatched automatically.
 The same applies to promises, that return an action.
 Furthermore a dispatch method is passed in the arguments of the consequence.

 ```javascript
 import {addRule} from 'redux-ruleset'